Penstemon cyathophorus: Names

 It has large bracts under its groups of flowers that look somewhat cup like and for this reason it was given the botanical Greek name cyathophorus, meaning "cup bearing".
 This species is known by several common names in English.
 It is called the cupped penstemon, a translation of its scientific name and Middle Park penstemon for the place it was first collected.
 In addition it is called sagebrush beardtounge, however it at least occasionally shares this name with Penstemon speciosus.
+It is similarly called the sagebrush penstemon.
 The American Penstemon Society also uses the name North Park penstemon for this species.

 Range and habitat

 Penstemon cyathophorus has a limited range, sources in agree that it grows in Summit, Grand, and Jackson County in Colorado and also in Carbon County, Wyoming.
 The USDA Natural Resources Conservation Service PLANTS database additionally records it in Sweetwater County, Wyoming as does the Colorado Native Plant Society.
 In Colorado it grows amid the sagebrush in Middle Park and in North Park, two flat basins surrounded by the Rocky Mountains.
-In Wyoming they grow in the on the Sierra Madre Range and North Platte River Valley.
+In Wyoming they grow on the Sierra Madre Range and North Platte River Valley.
 They grow between 2100–2900 meters in elevation in rocky clay loam soils.

 Most populations of the plant are in North Park with smaller numbers in outlying areas.
 It grows scattered amid the sagebrush and also in lower mountain meadows.
 In 2018 NatureServe evaluated it as vulnerable (G3), as a plant that has a limited distribution and may face increasing threats due to oil and gas development.
 At the state level they gave it the same status in Colorado and ranked it as imperiled (S2) in Wyoming.